Rental Housing Licensing Pilot Program

 - A Certificate of Status issued by the Ministry of Government and Consumer services.

-- Proof of Liability Insurance ($2 million per occurrence)
+- Proof of Liability Insurance as a Rental Property ($2 million per occurrence)

 - Proof of Property Ownership